boris-kz/CogAlg/WIKI.md

 Much of the coding was done by [Khanh Nguyen](https://github.com/khanh93vn/CogAlg) and [Kok Wei Chee](https://github.com/kwcckw/CogAlg), according to the principles introduced in README.

-Main principle is input selection by projected match, which is quantified by cross-comparison on all levels of input composition.
+Main principle is input selection by projected match, which is quantified by cross-comparison on all levels of composition.
 First level is cross-comp (cross-correlation) of pixels, vs. whole images in conventional CV.
 It computes derivatives of brightness in a sliding kernel (derivatives are called transforms in Computer Graphics).
 Next step is segmentation: pixels + pixel-level derivatives are clustered into positive and negative patterns: contiguous spans of above or below- average match (inverse derivative).

 To preserve positional info, such algorithm must be specific to external (Cartesian) dimensionality of the input.
 Thus, we have three self-contained dimensionality-specific folders, explained below.